John Scott (colonial administrator): Career

 He was appointed as Colonial Secretary of Straits Settlements in 1929.
 During his tenure as Colonial Secretary of Straits Settlements, he was sworn in as Deputy-Governor for several occasions during the absence from the Settlement of H. E. Governor.
 In October 1929, Scott was again sworn in as Officer Administering the Government as Sir Hugh Clifford whose sudden decision to resign from the post of Governor of Straits Settlement.
 This is due to Lady Clifford's gravely illness and had to leave for England.
 Scott resumed his post as Colonial Secretary of Straits Settlements when Sir Cecil Clementi sworn in as Governor of Straits Settlement on 5 February 1930.
 On 23 May 1933, Scott retired and hand over the post of Colonial Secretary of Straits Settlements to Andrew Caldecott.

 Post-retirement

 Scott and his wife resided at Manor House, Hartford, Huntingdon after Scott's retirement in 1933.

 Personal life

-John Scott was born on 24 April 1878 and is the eldest son of Canon John Scott of Hull, Leeds.
-He married Mary Kathrine Adams, daughter of Francis Adams of Greswold, Worcestershire in 1905 and Mary died in 1941.
+Scott married Mary Kathrine Adams, daughter of Francis Adams of Greswold, Worcestershire in 1905 and Mary died in 1941.

 He died on 19 January 1946.